A brief analysis of the fifth-century tongues of Pentecost text by Basil of Seleucia.

 The complexity resides in the fact the writer assumes a piece of basic knowledge and background to the first Pentecost that is not shared by the modern reader.

-Basil of Seleucia was the bishop of a region titled, Seleucia in Isauria – today a south-central Turkish coastal town that is known as Silifke.
-History ascribes him greatly influenced by John Chrysostom,1 but is difficult to make a direct connection when it comes to the doctrine of tongues.
+Basil of Seleucia was the bishop of a region titled, Seleucia in Pieria, now known as the city of Antakya (Turkey).1 History ascribes him greatly influenced by John Chrysostom,2 but is difficult to make a direct connection when it comes to the doctrine of tongues.
 Chrysostom’s view was minimal, while Basil’s was extensive.

 There is no doubt that Basil believed the tongues of Pentecost to revolve around the miracle of language and sound.
 He believed the purpose of this outward grace was for the proclamation of the Gospel throughout all the nations.
 The question of how Basil thought this miracle occurred is puzzling.
 He stitched three different opinions on the mechanics behind the miracle into one narrative without completely resolving the tensions between them.